 "Do you believe that marriage should be between one man and one woman?"
-The respondent might answer the former question differently depending upon whether they are answering with regard to themselves only, or their family, or their faith group, or the entire country.
+The respondent might answer the question differently depending upon whether they are answering with regard to themselves only, or their family, or their faith group, or the entire country.

 By simply phoning land lines during normal working hours on weekdays will shift the age distribution towards older, retired adults, and thus shift the end results without the bias being too obvious.

 A polling group can simply propose many alternatives to the respondents.
 For example, ask them which arrangement they would prefer: